hasan-mahmud-linckon/calculator-app/README.md

 </div>

-A simple REST API calculator application built with Spring Boot that provides basic mathematical operations: addition, subtraction, and multiplication.
+MathOps is a lightweight calculator API built with Spring Boot that provides basic mathematical operations: addition, subtraction, and multiplication.
 This repository also includes a complete CI/CD pipeline using GitHub Actions to build, test, containerize, and deploy to staging and production EC2 instances with automated smoke tests, rollback, and Discord notifications.

 ## Branching and Environments: